anubhav06/eatit/README.md

 ### Setup Frontend
 1. `cd frontend` to go in that directory
-2. Run `npm install` to install npm
-3. Run `npm install package.json` to install the dependencies
+2. Run `npm install` to install the dependencies
-4. Run `npm start` to start the server
+3. Run `npm start` to start the server